 The Frederick Lee Lectures

-Now in their twelfth year, the Frederick Lee Lectures are a three-part series of history presentations that attract hundreds of lifetime learners each year.
-Recent themes have focused on the summer community in Madison, our historic homes and farms, and local stories of war, crime, and punishment.
-This year the lectures will focus on stories of important Madison women from the twentieth century.
+Now in their thirteenth year, the Frederick Lee Lectures are a three-part series of history presentations that attract hundreds of lifetime learners each year.
+Recent themes have focused on the summer community in Madison, our historic homes and farms, shipbuilding, important women figures, and local stories of war, crime, and punishment.
+This year the lectures will focus on immigrant stories and the notion of becoming American.

 The Society is humbled by the support the Lectures receive from the community.
 The Madison Foundation and Connecticut Humanities have provided generous financial support.
 We also thank the Town of Madison for its longtime provision of Memorial Town Hall and the First Congregational Church for Hubley Hall, the new home of the lectures.
 The MHS remains grateful to be part of a town that values history and supports local civic organizations.

 January 12 (snow date January 19)